The emotional effects of cerebral palsy are often a result of feeling misunderstood or alone.

 2. Gross and Fine Motor Impairments

-Children with cerebral palsy may become emotional by comparing their abilities with children without CP.
+Children with cerebral palsy may become emotional by comparing their abilities to children without CP.

-Additionally, some children with cerebral palsy rely on walkers or wheelchairs to move around.
+Additionally, some children with cerebral palsy need to wear a brace or rely on walkers or wheelchairs to move around.
 The appearance of being different can also make them feel isolated.

 3. Learning Disability